 There might be fancier places in town but none have the personal touch we received here.
 Where else can you sleep in a lodge that blew up in 2008?
 Seems a small gas leak was the cause, the lodge is very willing to share their burning and rebuilding story through pictures hanging in every hall.

 The 3rd day we headed into the foot hills west of Yellowstone on our own.
 We headed to Two Top as the guides had suggested.
 What a beautiful place.
 Yellowstone was incredible but I found Two Top nearly as inspiring.
 We had the miles and miles of trail to ourselves.
 Fantastic groomed trails and endless sights to see.
 The weather had cleared and all that was left to see was snow covered trees, sunny deep blue sky and minus 10 on the thermometers.
 We climbed a mountain on the snowmobile and Julia got to see a dog sled team running along the lake.
-At the end of these three days we had spent nearly 20 hours on the snowmobile and we both wanted more.
-However, we had scheduled the following days to relax and relax is what we did.
+At the end of

 On the fourth day we were slow to wake and head to breakfast, missing the snowmobile crowd, which was usually about 6 people.
 Breakfast was the usual 3 minutes wait, we figure they scanned our retina and knew our order before we were seated.
 We wondered to the Bear and Wolf Discovery Center to learn about these wild creatures.
 We spent our time looking at the animals and reading the information in the education center.
 Afterwards we went looking for ice cream.
 To my surprise most people don't order ice cream in weather under zero so the merchants don't even have ice cream, milk shakes or any frozen treats, heck even Dairy Queen is closed for the winter.
 Hmmm that seems weird to me.
 We walked to a great deli and enjoyed a tasty lunch.
 By the time we got back to the hotel it was dinner time, and movie time.